Face Maze: Tera

-Lia Cook (American).
-Face Maze: Tera.
-2007. woven cotton and rayon.
-Neusteter Textile Collection: Textile Art department acquisition funds by exchange.
-2011.279.
+Lia Cook (American), Face Maze: Tera, 2007.
+Woven cotton and rayon.
+Neusteter Textile Collection at the Denver Art Museum: Textile Art department acquisition funds by exchange, 2011.279

 Fascinated by the way viewers respond differently to photographic images and textured weavings, Cook blends the two media.
 From a distance, the image of her niece is clearly visible, but as one approaches, it gradually dissolves into a woven maze.
 The artist continuously experiments with new technologies and ways to translate her images, simultaneously seeking to make the structure visible and physically felt while transforming the image into a physical object.

 Known ProvenanceLia Cook [b.
 1942], Berkeley, California; Purchased by the Denver Art Museum, 2011

 - Lia Cook: The Embedded Portrait, The University of Wyoming Art Museum, May 23 - August 22, 2009 (see video of the exhibition at http://www.liacook.com/video/)

 - DAM, Sleight of Hand, April 9th, 2011-Jan 2012

 Some images in our online collection are at thumbnail size, in accordance with AAMD guidelines, because they are protected by copyright.
 The Denver Art Museum respects the rights of artists or their representatives who retain the copyright to their work.
 Other images represent the best photography available and should be used as reference images only.
 Please complete the Image Rights Request form if you want to request a high resolution image.